austindennoCS/password-strength-checker/README.md

+<h2>Disclaimer</h2>
+<b>This Password Strength Checker is a Python script intended for educational and convenience purposes only.
+While it checks and gives feedback for strong, random passwords, it should not be solely relied upon for securing sensitive accounts or data.
+Users are encouraged to follow best practices for password management, such as using unique passwords for different accounts, enabling two-factor authentication where available, and regularly updating passwords.
+The developers of this script do not assume any responsibility for the security of passwords feedback generated using this tool.
+Always use additional security measures to protect sensitive information.</b>

 Overview
 This Python-based password strength evaluator uses tkinter to provide a graphical user interface (GUI).
 The application evaluates password strength based on criteria such as length, character diversity, and common patterns, offering real-time feedback and a visual strength meter to help users create secure passwords.